Crackly Sugar Cookies

 Adapted from Brigid Callinan

 Nothing beats a classic sugar cookie.
 Chock-full of buttery goodness, these cookies are beautiful as well as delicious.
 Baking soda and cream of tartar create the reaction that produces the eye-catching crackled tops.
-For an extravagant treat, make minicookies (rounded teaspoon – size) and sandwich them with a schmear of Nutella.
+For an extravagant treat, make minicookies (rounded teaspoon-size) and sandwich them with a schmear of Nutella.
+Or, see our How to Make Pudding recipe and crumble them over a homemade pudding.

 - 2 sticks (8 ounces) unsalted butter, softened